 You’ll also learn a lot in the process that you can apply to other aspects of your marketing and business operations.

-Communication is vital to the success of a business, and marketers are the best communicators in the business!
+Communication is vital to a business’s success, and marketers are the best communicators in the industry!

-Subject lines make a difference, don’t let a bad subject line ruin your email campaign!
+Subject lines make a difference, don’t let a lousy subject line ruin your email campaign!